 Grip: Cork

-What we like: A nice upgrade from the Trailmade above in terms of toughness and features.
+What we like: A nice upgrade from the Trailmade in terms of toughness and features.

-REI’s Trailmade above is their budget offering, but the $49-pricier Traverse here provides a sizable boost in all-around performance for more demanding hiking and backpacking trips.
-In terms of upgrades, the build (also aluminum) is noticeably sturdier and provides a more reliable feel (especially when navigating trickier terrain), and the cork grips are more comfortable when covering long distances than the foam on the Trailmade.
-REI also made some notable upgrades with the latest version, including foam extensions for climbing steep hills and nicer, cam-style lever locks (the Trailmade’s are noticeably cheaper-feeling by comparison).
+The Trailmade above is REI's budget offering, but for $39 more, the Traverse provides a sizable boost in all-around performance for more demanding hiking and backpacking trips.
+In terms of upgrades, the aluminum build is noticeably sturdier and provides a more reliable feel (especially when navigating trickier terrain), and the cork grips are more comfortable when covering long distances than the foam on the Trailmade.
+REI also made some upgrades with the latest version, including foam extensions for climbing steep hills and nicer, cam-style lever locks (the Trailmade’s are cheaper-feeling by comparison).
 Taken together, the Traverse is a well-rounded mid-range pick and a great value for what you get.

-All that said, the REI Traverse starts to look a little less competitive when stacked up against the top-rated BD Pursuit above.
-Both poles check in around the same weight (the REI is around 3 oz. heavier per pair), have three-section telescoping designs, and are made with durable aluminum.
-However, we found the Traverse to be a step down in all-around material quality (from the cork to the straps), and the BD offers a more comfortable feel overall.
+The REI Traverse does start to look a little less competitive when stacked up against the top-rated BD Pursuit above.
+Both poles check in at about the same weight (the REI is around 3 oz. heavier per pair), have three-section telescoping designs, and are made with durable aluminum.
+However, we found the Traverse to be a step down in all-around material quality (from the cork to the straps), and the BD offers a more comfortable feel.
 We also prefer the Pursuit’s ergonomic grips, which are angled slightly forward to mimic the natural resting position of your hands.
-But these likely won’t be dealbreakers for most hikers, and the Traverse undercuts the BD in price by around $20, which will be enough to sway some.
+But these likely won’t be dealbreakers for most hikers, and the Traverse undercuts the BD in price by around $30, which will be enough to sway some.

 See the REI Co-op Traverse